Sebbe/sebbe.github.com/_posts/2017-03-20-creating-your-own-facets.md

 }
 ```

-And thats it :) All that is needed then is to test it out
+And thats it :)

 I have made an example with the quicksilver repository which can be found [here](https://github.com/Sebbe/Quicksilver/tree/CustomMarketingFacets).
-In there I have allso made so you could filter Campaigns by Campaigns, so have a look if that looks interesting :)
+I have also added one more Facet group so the editors can filter on campaign name